Leaderboard

 4 points

-06/28/2022 As can happen with dry air and dry conditions ,Yesterday was a very cool day for late June.
+18. 06/28/2022 As can happen with dry air and dry conditions ,Yesterday was a very cool day for late June.
 The official H/L was 73/52.
 The high of 73 was the 6th coolest for the date and the low of 52 was the 8th coolest for the date.
 The official overnight low at Grand Rapids looks to have been 48 and for June 28th that ties for the 2nd coolest low for today.
 That ties 1923 and 1930 for the 2nd coolest low the record low of 43 was set in 1992.
-For today the average H/L is 82/61 the record high of 97 was set in 1931 and 2012 and that record low of 43 was set in 1992.4 points
+For today the average H/L is 82/61 the record high of 97 was set in 1931 and 2012 and that record low of 43 was set in 1992.

-It's not trending warmer, it's just more mixed than its previous run.
+19. It's not trending warmer, it's just more mixed than its previous run.
 The airmass is objectively colder.
 There could be a stratoform rainband with thicknesses above 564dm and it could still be a -11F kind of day.
 Kind of like how weak ridging with strong onshore flow will bring 55F drizzle, while a potent trough with sunny skies will bring 65F spotty showers.
 Difference is, the latter is more likely to produce a cooler outcome than the former.
 Waffling between mixed and non-mixed thermal profiles is the hallmark of long range variability.
-It might tend towards a mixed outcome with time, but the real, current trend is clear: the 4th is looking more unsettled than not.4 points
+It might tend towards a mixed outcome with time, but the real, current trend is clear: the 4th is looking more unsettled than not.

 3 points